Morag Macdonald is "a robust life sciences litigator", highly sought after for her outstanding work on domestic and international patent disputes.

-Morag Macdonald, joint head of the international intellectual property group, is regularly named as a leader in the IP and particularly the patent field internationally.
+Morag is joint head of the international intellectual property group and is regularly named as a leader in the IP and particularly the patent field internationally.
 Her particular interests are all forms of IP disputes and strategic advice, especially in regards to international cross-border IP strategy advice.

 In recent years she has had particular involvement in the coordination and running of various pan-European patent actions involving several jurisdictions in Europe, not always including the United Kingdom.
 For example, the patent litigation between Baxter v Pharmacia & Upjohn/Genetics Institute (in the Netherlands, Sweden, Germany and before the ICC), between NovoNordisk v DSM (in the UK, Belgium, the Netherlands and Germany), between GlaxoWellcome ats Hoffmann-La Roche (in Belgium and Germany) and between JCB v Manitou (in the UK and France), for Allergan (in the UK, the Netherlands and Sweden), Halliburton v Smith (in the UK and Italy), Edwards Lifesciences v Cook Biotech (in the UK and Germany) and Fisher & Paykel v ResMed (in the UK, Germany, the US, Australia and New Zealand).